 Wake Tech Welcomes New Trustees

 Wake Tech is served by 12 trustees, all of whom are appointed: four by the Governor, four by the Wake County Board of Commissioners, and four by the Wake County Board of Education.
-The Trustees establish policy for Wake Tech, approve the annual budget, and serve as advocates for the College and its programs and services.
-Trustees are also responsible for choosing a new president for the College when that need arises.
-This year's ex-officio student representative on the board is Rachelle Fuller.
+An ex-officio student representative (usually the president of Wake Tech’s Student Government Association) also serves on the board.
+Trustees establish policy for Wake Tech, approve the annual budget, and serve as advocates for the college and its services.